Tadhg Ó Cuinn: Materia medica

-Edition
+Editions

-Prior to his death in July 1993, aged sixty-seven, Micheál Ó Conchubhair spent his final five years making an edition of the text.
-"At the time of his death, Micheál had nearly but not quite completed his translation and referencing of the Materia Medica, calling his own manuscript an "interim edition".
-His family was keen that his scholarship should not go to waste but would be available to assist others interested in further researching this important field."
-In 2018, it was made available online at the Corpus of Electronic Texts, and due to be launched at the Irish Conference of Medievalists in Cork, 27–29 June 2019.
+Prior to his death in July 1993, Micheál Ó Conchubhair spent his last five years making an edition of the text.
+At the time of his death, his translation and referencing of the Materia Medica was not quite complete, and he called his own manuscript an "interim edition".
+His family wanted his scholarship to be available to assist others researching the topic, and in 2018, it was made available online at the Corpus of Electronic Texts, and then launched at the Irish Conference of Medievalists in Cork on 27–29 June 2019.